 This past weekend, we went to Charlotte, North Carolina.
-Even though, the trip was originally meant for business, my family had to leave some time for fun!
+Even though the trip was originally meant for business, my family had to leave some time for fun!

-The night before our family’s trip actually started, things begun to get rocky.
-My family, even considered canceling our trip.
+The night before our family’s trip actually started things begun to get rocky.
+My family even considered canceling our trip.

-The camper place we were using had forgot to schedule our truck to get a hitch and brake lights on and they wanted us to change our pickup date to Monday.
+The camper place we were using had forgotten to schedule our truck to get a hitch and brake lights on and they wanted us to change our pickup date to Monday.
 With work and a hotel already booked, we knew Monday would never work.
 After threatening to not get the camper, the place finally worked with us.
 The camper shop decided to send us to a muffler shop in Concord, North Carolina.
-Only problem was, we had to be there at 10 A.M.
+The only problem was, we had to be there at 10 A.M.
 Meaning, we would have to wake up around 2 A.M. the next morning!
 That meant our relaxing trip was out the window.
 We now had to rush our trip.

-At 2 A.M. the next morning, my family hopped in the car and begun our 7 hour long drive.
+At 2 A.M. the next morning, my family hopped in the car and begun our 7-hour long drive.
 Thank goodness for Dunkin Donuts because about 45 minutes down, my husband and I were already feeling the sting of tiredness.
 We grabbed a coffee in Morgantown, West Virginia and filled up on gas and quickly got back on our way.

 A few more hours into our drive, the sun was finally coming up and we were around one of the most beautiful places in West Virginia, New River Gorge.
 We didn’t intend to get out and see the bridge, but after driving over it, I knew if we didn’t, we would regret it.
 So, we turned around.

 At 6 A.M. that morning my husband and I walked three kids down to the New River Gorge viewing area.
 My family has all been there before, but this was the first time my children can actually remember it.

 The view that morning was breathtaking.
 Fog rose between mountain peaks.
 And, I eventually got a few pictures that looked so surreal.